Bleeding gums are most often a sign of gum disease, but can also point to a number of other health problems as well.

 Other Causes of Bleeding Gums

-Pregnancy is a common cause of gum bleeding among women.
+Pregnancy is a common cause of gum bleeding in women.
 The hormonal changes that occur during pregnancy can cause the gums to become more sensitive.

 Good dental hygiene is the first step to managing bleeding gums.
 Visit your dentist twice yearly for a professional cleaning.
 Your dentist will let you know if you have gingivitis and teach you how to brush your teeth properly.
 Proper brushing and flossing can eliminate plaque from your gum line, reducing your risk of developing periodontal disease.